Svoloch/etc-js/README.md

 `$F.prototype.objectZipper`
 --
 The same as `zipper` but for objects.
-Also you can set objet for change fields.
+Also you can set object for change fields.

 `$F.prototype.zipObjects`
 --